 I must say though, the BE Free8 connected immediately with my LG G6, iPad and 2012 Macbook Pro; an antique by today’s standards.
 Unfortunately, the Bluetooth and NFMI technology—in this pre-production unit, anyway—had trouble maintaining a reliable connection.
-They also had a static-y background noise that constantly underscored my media playback.
+They also had a static-y background noise that constantly underscored my media playback, which shouldn’t be an issue with earbuds that are aptX-compatible.
 Often, the song I was listening to would go out for a second or two before coming back.
 It wasn’t too annoying since it only happened a few times a day; and I listened to these all day at work.

 According to people I was talking with, the mic was just fine.
 It sounded a little muffled to me, but that’s likely a result of the placement on the left earbud.
 The microphone will suffice for general calls and video chats though.
 On my end, the other person came in exceptionally clear because of the BE Free8’s ability to passively block out ambient noise.

-The battery life had the stamina of a marathon runner.
-Truly!
-It lasted the reported time of 4 hours and the charging case added an extra 12 hours of battery life.
+The battery life had the stamina of a marathon runner and lasts the reported time of four hours.
+Additionally, the charging case adds an extra 12 hours of battery life.
 Moreover, the BE Free8 enables battery display on your phone’s notification bar, so listeners can time their anxious hunt for the charging case appropriately.

-Though said charging case is reminiscent of the alien pod that landed to communicate with Amy Adams in The Arrival, fortunately for us: the similarities end there.
-I applaud the nifty and understated design of the charging case.
+Though, said charging case is reminiscent of the alien pod that landed to communicate with Amy Adams in The Arrival, fortunately for us: the similarities end there.
+I applaud understated design of the charging case.
 Adorned with a total of five LEDs, it’s informative and minimal.
 The top two lights are informed directly by the earbuds.
-If both are holstered, both lights activate, and if only one is holstered: well, then only one earbud is docked.
+If both are holstered, both lights activate, and if only one is holstered, well, then only one earbud is docked.
 The other is likely with all of your or your girlfriend’s bobby pins, never to be found again.
-The three LEDs located at the bottom correspond with the number of full charges are left in the charging case (one LED represents one hour of battery life).
+The three LEDs located at the bottom correspond with the number of full charges are left in the charging case.

-The only downside to the charging case is that it’s fingerprint-prone—not an issue for me but may be for those diehard aesthetes—and a bit slippery.
-However, the inside panel has rubberized grippies (technical term, I know) to keep the buds stable when you remove them, another understated, appreciated feature.
+The only downside to the charging case is that it’s fingerprint-prone and a bit slippery.
+However, the inside panel has rubberized grippies (technical term, I know) to keep the buds stable when you remove them.

 The BE Free8’s overall signature was definitely “V” shaped: definitively emphasized bass and boosted highs steal the show away from comparatively forsaken mids.
 While that’s quite common with headphones, that has a couple notable consequences.
 Namely, the illusion of realism can be a bit lacking, and instrumental separation isn’t quite there due to the muddled, befuddled mid range.

-NuForce knows how to handle bass!
-After having been disappointed by the LG Tone Free and Studio bass reproduction, I can happily report that the BE Free8 handles bass exceptionally well.
-I was particularly impressed with how It’s Strange by Louis the Child sounded while knowing that it was being driven by such a compact device (relatively speaking; they’re large for Bluetooth earbuds).
-Although I’m using It’s Strange to address my bass-response impressions, I’d like to point out that I was impressed by the BE Free8’s range throughout the entire song, making it an absolute pleasure to listen to.
+NuForce knows how to handle bass.
+After having been disappointed by the LG Tone Free and Studio bass reproduction, I was particularly impressed with how It’s Strange by Louis the Child sounded, while knowing that it was being driven by such a compact device.
+The Be Free8 have a clean response that doesn’t bleed into the mids.

 Mediocre mids.
 The best thing about them is that they allow for fun alliteration, I suppose.
 It’s apparent that they aren’t the highlight of these earbuds, since they feel a bit distant at times and lack the dynamic response given to the bass.
 This is particularly apparent in She Said by Sundara Karma.
-Generally speaking: I love the vocals in this song—however, the BE Free8’s mid underemphasis cut the resonant depth of Oscar Lulu a bit short.
-His voice ends up sounding a bit hollow.
+Generally speaking: I love the vocals in this song; however, the BE Free8 lack midrange emphasis, which cuts Oscar Lulu vocals.

-Furthermore, Lulu and Ally Batty’s guitar riffs came off a bit muffled, and unclear.
+Furthermore, Lulu and Ally Batty’s guitar riffs came off unclear.
 It reminded me of pouring too much milk into the cereal bowl.
 I can’t eat it quickly enough, leaving me with mushy, unsatisfying cheerios.
-Yeah, the mids are kind of like that… but a much less critical part of a balanced breakfast.
+Yeah, the mids are kind of like that.

 The piano in Twenty One Pilot’s Pantaloon is a good test for these earbuds.
-The hi-end of the scale is pronounced, but without any sibilance issues—while the reproduction of the hi-hat hits present for the majority of the song is up-front, they don’t overpower other notes.
-The strikes came off neat and controlled, without being overly boosted to the point of eardrum pain.
-This is an issue that I’ve come across with a few headphone brands, and I’m relieved to see that NuForce didn’t go this route when engineering the higher frequency response.
+The high-end of the scale is pronounced but without any sibilance issues.
+While the reproduction of the high-hats is up-front, they don’t overpower other notes.
+The strikes are controlled, without being overly boosted to the point of eardrum pain.
+I’m relieved to see that NuForce didn’t design a sound to induce pain when engineering the higher frequency response.

 The design and features of these were outstanding.
 I can’t recommend these enough.
 The only problem that some consumers may come across is with the physical design, and while it may be a bit plain for some—I call it refined.